FAQ: AI generated cluster names

 • Media affinity

-Although the naming method for your segments will always be defined by the type of analysis you’re doing, it is worthwhile using the guidelines below to shape your audience definitions using data from the segment insights within the report.
+Although the naming method for your clusters will always be defined by the type of analysis you’re doing, it is worthwhile using the guidelines below to shape your audience definitions using data from the cluster insights within the report.

-For each segment, we’d also recommend using the benchmarking feature to understand how uniquely prominent high ranking data points are, for instance comparing your segment to global or national averages.
+For each cluster, we’d also recommend using the benchmarking feature to understand how uniquely prominent high ranking data points are, for instance comparing your cluster to global or national averages.

 Some suggestions would be as follows: